WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 Sensor -> Microcontroller -> Raspberry Pi

+In this setup your sensor is allways able to talk to the microcontroller, if you hookup sensors to your Raspberry Pi you might experience lags while accessing the data (If your Pi is for example running background processs, or an software update).
+Using the MicroPython distribution you are running the microcontroller dedicated in embedded (realtime) mode, this will ensure no lags will happen, there are no big background processes running on the controller.

 Sensors
 =======
 Let's start with the sensor part.
 There are a lot of things you can measure with sensors, ranging from simple switches to water-levels, radar sensors, CO2 sensors etc.